intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/QuickStart/chronos-autotsest-quickstart.md

 from zoo.chronos.autots.experimental import TSPipeline loaded_ppl = TSPipeline.load(my_ppl_file_path)
 ```
+Detailed information please refer to [TSPipeline API doc](https://analytics-zoo.readthedocs.io/en/latest/doc/PythonAPI/Chronos/autotsestimator.html#tspipeline-experimental).

 ### **Optional: Examine the leaderboard visualization**
+To view the evaluation result of "not chosen" trails and find some insight or even possibly improve you search space for a new autotuning task.
+We provide a leaderboard through tensorboard.
 ```python
 # show a tensorboard view
 %load_ext tensorboard
 %tensorboard --logdir /tmp/autots_estimator/autots_estimator_leaderboard/
 ```
+Detailed information please refer to [our old document](https://analytics-zoo.github.io/master/#ProgrammingGuide/AutoML/visualization/).
+Please only refer to this very page for visualization.